schreibikus/stb225_buildroot/README.md

 saveenv

 ## Preparation in Linux:
 To get access to transmission web interface open /mnt/nand/transmission/settings.json file by vi editor and change line from

 "rpc-whitelist": "127.0.0.1",

 to

 "rpc-whitelist": "127.0.0.1,192.168.*.*",

-For mounting USB-flash drive add following line in /mnt/nand/fstab file:
+For mounting FAT USB-flash drive add following line in /mnt/nand/fstab file:

 /dev/sda1 /mnt/drive   vfat  iocharset=utf8 0 0

+or if you have ext4 USB-Flash:

+/dev/sda1 /mnt/drive   ext4  defaults 0 0